marcelduin/Micrio.Blogpost.wasm-v3/README.md

 ### 6.2.4.
 Rendering the required tiles

 This is what's so cool about WebGL: you can tell it to render certain *parts* of your pregenerated geometry buffer.
-All I need is to know the individual tiles' buffer start index, and the number of coordinates the tile uses in 3d space, and those are the only parameters to pass to WebGL to draw this tile (alongside the correct texture reference-- disregarded here).
+All you need is to know the individual tiles' buffer start index, and the number of coordinates the tile uses in 3d space, and those are the only parameters to pass to WebGL to draw this tile (alongside the correct texture reference-- disregarded here).

 The functions to decide what those tiles are, are quite different for 2D and 360&deg; images, the latter using a lot of 3D Matrix calculations, which I will spare you the details of here.

-All I need to know in AssemblyScript are the dimensions of your browser window, how the virtual camera is positioned, to return an array of `start` and `length` indices to WebGL, to draw the tiles:
+All I need to know in AssemblyScript are the dimensions of your browser window, and how the virtual camera is positioned and zoomed in, to return an array of `start` and `length` indices to WebGL, to draw the tiles:

 ![The WebGL tile drawing function](img/drawtile.png "The literal tile drawing function")

-**Note**: the actual WebGL rendering function is called from **inside** AssemblyScript.
-Yes, it is totally possible to call JavaScript-functions from inside WebAssembly!
+**Note**: This JavaScript function, the actual WebGL rendering function, is called from **inside** AssemblyScript.
+Yes, it is totally possible to call JavaScript-functions from inside your running WebAssembly functions!

+This makes JavaScript a mere **puppet** of WebAssembly.
+Which is friggin' awesome.